Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 The Dining Room

 The dining room at Graceland is a blend of Southern charm and 1970s style.
-Featuring a long table set with fine china, crystal, and silverware, it’s easy to envision the Presley family and their guests enjoying lavish meals here.
-This room highlights Elvis’s love for entertaining and the Southern hospitality he was known for.
+Featuring a long table set with fine china, crystal, and silverware, it’s easy to envision the Presley family and their guests enjoying meals here.

 The Jungle Room